 While song titles, local weather, and measurement conversions will probably continue to dominate voice search, it’s time to let out a collective sigh of relief: most searches will probably stay safely in the desktop and mobile realm.

 Every year, the global SEO community makes predictions as to how Google will update their algorithm in the upcoming months.
 Sometimes they’re right, and sometimes they’re wrong.
 And sometimes Google throws a wrench in things and accidentally deindexes some websites.
 That’s why it’s so important to constantly evaluate your company’s SEO strategy.
-If you’re looking to polish your site’s content or technical foundation, chat with one of GPO’s SEO experts today.
+If you’re looking to polish your site’s content or technical foundation, chat with GPO today.